 Findings

-The findings tab of the application page allows you to see the findings discovered during preZero analyses.
-Currently, preZero identifies the following types of findings: vulnerabilities, OSS vulnerabilities, container findings, secrets, and security issues.
+The findings tab of the application page allows you to see the findings discovered during Qwiet AI by Harness analyses.
+Currently, Qwiet AI by Harness identifies the following types of findings:

 For each finding on the list, you'll see the following fields: